artiommorozov/boiler-room/README.md

 fex file for enabling PE port GPIO on Olimex A20 Micro [How to use](http://linux-sunxi.org/GPIO)

+### htmlGraph

+Operation history (TODO) and temperature sensors history via browser.
+Web server on board should expose this folder along with config.json as /config/config.json and log files as per config.json "web" section.
+Index for logging directories should be turned on.

+Data filters on page are persistent.

 ### testcpp

 test project with stubs to allow running heating binary on windows under MSVC2017